bieniekmateusz/pymol-mdanalysis/README.md

 In this case `pip` should refer to conda's pip, which you can check with the command `where pip`.

+From now on, whenever your conda environment is active, type `pymol` to start the application.

 If you would like to use a startmenu shortcut PymolMda, after installation is complete, use the following script:
 ```
 python make_pymol_shortcut.py
 ```

+However, the startmenu shortcut feature only works currently with conda base environment.

 If you have a problem with missing dependencies, check the official instructions: please see [INSTALL](INSTALL)